 - Is it worth what I’m paying for this service, or can I find it cheaper?

 - Is this something I can live without for a while?

 You should also unsubscribe from tempting emails that you don’t need to see.
 If you aren’t shopping for new clothes, you shouldn’t be teasing yourself with sales notifications from apparel stores.

 2. Work Out at Home

-Instead of paying for a monthly gym membership, consider working out at home instead.
+Instead of paying for a monthly gym membership, consider working out at home with free workout apps.
 One member of Team Clark recently started using YouTube videos to work out at home and keep the cash in her pocket.

 You can find at-home cardio routines, resistance workouts, yoga classes and more for free online.
 You can even invite friends over to work out so you won’t miss out on the social aspect of the gym.

 To get started, check out these free workout apps: